Student Expression

 What is freedom of speech?

 Freedom of speech is the right to express your ideas and beliefs the way you choose.
 Freedom of speech protects what you say, what you write, and how you express yourself.
-It protects your ability to protest, meet with other people, and organize.
+It protects your ability to organize and participate in nonviolent protests and meet with other people.

 Do I have the right to freedom of speech while I am at school?